sketchtheme/sketchtheme/README.md

-This is sketchtheme's space, an Artist on his journey to becoming an Engineer.
+An Artist on his journey to becoming an Engineer.
 Here, you'll find my adventures in the world of coding, networking, design, and creativity.

 ## About